In-store dancing leads to Hawaii visitor quarantine arrest

 “None of my investigators would convey that information, as it is incorrect,” Hawaii Attorney General Clare Connors said.
 “The fact Ms. Salamanca has so many followers makes her actions that much more dangerous and concerning.
 The spread of misinformation can have very severe consequences during an emergency situation like we are in now.”

-Salamanca was arrested and later released on $2,000 bail.
+Salamanca was arrested and released on $2,000 bail.
 She declined KITV’s request for comment.

 The Associated Press couldn’t immediately reach her Friday.
 It wasn’t clear if she has an attorney.